romochka/esm-styles/README.md

 # ESM Styles

-A modern CSS-in-JS solution for JavaScript/TypeScript projects, with features designed for large-scale applications.
+A CSS-in-JS solution for JavaScript/TypeScript projects.

 ## Features

-- JavaScript/TypeScript to CSS conversion with an intuitive object syntax
+- JavaScript to CSS conversion with an intuitive object syntax
 - Build CSS from organized source files with a simple CLI
 - CSS layering support for proper style encapsulation
 - Media query and device/theme selectors with shorthands